luisrrv/rails-dream-team/README.md

 # ⚽️ Fantasy Dream Team

+### Fantasy Footbal made with Rails
-An app where you can build your dream football team by selecting players from Europe's top 5 leagues and adding them to your custom teams.
+## An app where you can build your dream football team by selecting players from Europe's top 5 leagues and adding them to your custom teams.
 <br>
 Football players' data comes from API-FOOTBALL.